lunasec-io/lunasec/docs/pages/cli/deploy.md

     <name of service>: <version to pin service to>
 ```

+Most of these are optional.
 For a standard deployment of LunaSec, you may only need:

 ```yaml
 lunasec: